Detect

 Svenskhandel Varningslistan

-Svenskhandel Varningslistan contains warnings for fraudulent invoices, companies with unscrupulous sales practices and of offers or mailings that may be perceived as misleading.
+Svenskhandel Varningslistan contains warnings about fraudulent invoices, companies with unscrupulous sales practices, and offers or mailings that may be perceived as misleading.

 - Link to register: https://www.svenskhandel.se/sakerhetscenter/varningslistan/